 Ancient Pergamum

-The lost capital of the kingdom of Pergamum.
+The lost capital of the kingdom of Pergamon.
 It invented parchment after the importation of Egyptian papyrus was prohibited.
 This monument of ancient architecture could have fallen into oblivion, but everything was corrected by the accidental discovery of an architectural element in the Middle Ages.
-After that, a major archaeological company was launched on the site, thanks to which any tourist can now admire the majestic monuments of architecture.
+After that, a large archaeological company was launched at the site of discovery, thanks to which now any tourist can admire the majestic monuments of architecture.

 The House of the Virgin Mary

-At the top of the high hill is a place that is usually visited by making a pilgrimage on foot along a serpentine path 365 meters above sea level.
-It is known that the Virgin Mary spent her last days in this humble home.
+At the top of a high hill is a place that is customary to visit by making a walking pilgrimage along a serpentine road 365 meters above sea level.
+It is authentically established that the Virgin Mary spent her last days in this humble house.
 Visitors are greeted by the amazing peacefulness of this place.
-People come here to pray and it is believed that a wish made at the chapel will certainly come true.
+People come here to pray and it is believed that a wish made at the chapel is sure to come true.

 Genoese fortress